Igalia/vapormark/README.md

 If you want to measure FPS, install `MangoHud`.
 For `SteamDeck`, please refer the following steps:
   1. Press `STEAM` button then choose `Power -> Switch to Desktop`
   2. On Plasma Desktop, launch `Discover Center`.
 Then find and install `MangoHud`
-  3. Copy the ManguHud configuration file, `vapormark/config/MangoHud.conf` to `/home/deck/mangologs-vapormark`.
+  3. Copy the ManguHud configuration file, `vapormark/config/MangoHud.conf` to `/home/deck/.config/MangoHud/MangoHud.conf`.
 This is the minimal MangoHud configuration that `vapormark` expects.
+MangoHud logs will be stored to the `/home/deck/mangologs-vapormark/` directory.

 Running a benchmark and collecting performance data
 ---------------------------------------------------